What is carbapenem-resistant Pseudomonas aeruginosa (CRPA)?

 Who gets CRPA?

 Healthy people usually do not get CRPA infections.
-In healthcare settings, CRPA infections might occur in patients who are receiving treatment for other conditions.
-Patients whose care requires devices like ventilators (breathing machines), urinary (bladder) catheters, or intravenous (vein) catheters, and patients who are taking long courses of certain antibiotics are most at risk for CRPA infections.
+In healthcare, CRPA infections might occur in patients being treated for other conditions.
+High-risk patients for CRE infections have devices like breathing tubes or bladder and blood catheters.
+Also at risk are patients on long courses of certain antibiotics.

 How are CRPA spread?